MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 # Conclusion
-As this post demonstrates, I have spent my fair share on transforms of all sorts and conventions.
+As this post demonstrates, I have spent my fair share on transformations of all sorts and conventions.
-I come to the conclusion that _thinking through_ what actually goes on rather than randomly swapping signs and orders has proven more sustainable to me.
+I come to the conclusion that _thinking through_ what goes on rather than randomly swapping signs and orders has proven more sustainable to me.
-This blog post and my associated coordinate frame conversion tool (https://mkari.de/coord-converter/) hope to help doing so.
+This blog post and my associated coordinate frame conversion tool (https://mkari.de/coord-converter/) hope to help do so.

 _____
 Typeset with Markdown Math in VSCode and with KaTeX in HTML.